How did men and women dressed in the beginning of the 1900s and how did the World War affect the style? Dive into the early 1900s fashion with us.

 French Heels to Practical Mary Janes and Oxfords

 Women’s Edwardian shoes and boots were often made of leather.
 The most popular heel of the time was the characteristic curved "French heel."
 A lower block heel was also common on both boots and shoes and was more practical.
-In addition to high lace-up or buttoned boots, Mary Jane and Oxford shoes also started to gain popularity.
+In addition to high lace-up or buttoned boots, Mary Jane and Oxford shoes also started to gain popularity in the late 1910s.

 The Ruth boots, a classic Edwardian style everyday boot with lace up and a low practical heel.

-Men’s fashion in the 1910s was more conservative and did not change as dramatically as women’s, though some shifts occurred due to social and political developments.
+Men’s fashion in the 1900s and 1910s did not change as dramatically as women’s, though some shifts occurred due to social and political developments.
 Men typically wore three-piece suits consisting of trousers, a jacket, and a vest.
 The vest had a high cut, and the suits had a slim fit.
 Trousers were high-waisted and narrow at the ankles.
-After the war broke out, men’s fashion was influenced by military styles, with more structured cuts, simple colors (like khaki), and functional garments such as belted coats.
+After the war broke out, men’s fashion was influenced by military styles, with more structured cuts, simple colors (like khaki), and functional garments such as belted coats and trench coats being a very direct fashion influence of the war.

 William is our Edwardian inspired menswear shoe, with the classic pointed toe and fastened with lace.